Peel Regional Police: Fleet

-All marked vehicles are painted white with three blue stripes, a change made from the yellow standard used by GTA forces in the 1980s.
+All marked vehicles are painted white with three blue stripes, a change from the yellow standard used by GTA forces in the 1980s.
 In 2007, Peel Police spearheaded a campaign to amend provincial law to equip police cruisers with blue and red lights and deployed the first such cruiser in Ontario.
-As of 2008, newer cruisers sport a single blue stripe.
+As of 2008, new cruisers sport a single blue stripe.
 The force's logo moves forward along the stripe with the motto and phone number on the rear back door.

-Traffic enforcement has several vehicles that are not marked in the way described above.
-These vehicles are painted in a solid colour, like most civilian vehicles, with the words Peel Regional Police applied in a semi-reflective decal in the same colour as the vehicles' paint.
-Examples are cherry decals on red paint, or charcoal decals on black paint.
+Traffic enforcement has several vehicles that are not marked as described above.
+These vehicles are painted in a solid color, like most civilian vehicles, with the words Peel Regional Police applied in a semi-reflective decal in the same color as the vehicles' paint.
+Examples are cherry decals on red paint or charcoal decals on black paint.